danjhd/imagebuilder-customresource/README.md

 We will deploy the solution using the [AWS CLI](https://aws.amazon.com/cli/)

-First you will need to download the correct template from this repository for your use case.
-- [`template-copied-amis.yaml`](https://github.com/danjhd/imagebuilder-customresource/raw/main/template-copied-amis.yaml) for where your Distribution Configuration is setup to **copy** AMIs into the target accounts/regions
-- [`template-shared-amis.yaml`](https://github.com/danjhd/imagebuilder-customresource/raw/main/template-shared-amis.yaml) for where your Distribution Configuration is setup to **share** AMIs into the target accounts/regions

-Download the corresponding file above and save it somewhere locally.
-You will need it a little later.
+First you will need to [download](https://github.com/danjhd/imagebuilder-customresource/raw/main/template.yaml) the template from this repository and save it somewhere locally.You will need it a little later.

 Next we need to collect the ARN(s) of the **Distribution Configuration(s)** we wish to automate with this solution.
 Execute the following (replacing <samp><mark>REGION</mark></samp> with your region of choice):